 Spending a semester in Montenegro?
 Or even just vacationing in this stunning country for a few days?
 Here are the reasons this sparkling bay is a place you can't miss!

-It's no secret we're all pretty excited about the newest country that International Language Programs has opened up for volunteers!
-What could be better than spending a semester in southern Europe—beaches and prettiest old towns included—while teaching English to the cutest little kids?
+It's no secret we're all pretty excited about our volunteer program in Montenegro!
+What could be better than spending a semester abroad in southern Europe—beaches and prettiest old towns included—while teaching English to the cutest little kids?
 Probably nothing.